-I built this on a CNC router, but this could also be made with a table saw and a drill with a holesaw attachment.
+I built this with a CNC router, but a slightly modified version could also be made with a table saw and a drill with a holesaw.

 Step 1: Materials and Equipment